octave-dumont/grid-pairing-bellman-ford/RULES.md

 - $1 =$ red ($R$)
 - $2 =$ blue ($B$)
 - $3 =$ green ($G$)
-- $4 =$ black ($B$) ; forbidden cells
+- $4 =$ black ($B$) ; "forbidden cells"

-Black cells represent prohibited positions: they cannot be used in any pair and their value is not counted in the objective.
+Black cells represent prohibited positions: they cannot be used in any pair and their value is not counted in the final score.

 ---